playcanvas/developer.playcanvas.com/content/en/user-manual/xr/input-sources.md

 ## Grip

 Some input sources are associated with a physical handheld device, such as an Oculus Touch™, and can have position and rotation.
-Their position and rotation are calculated in XR camera parent's space.
+Their position and rotation are provided in world space.

 ```javascript
 if (inputSource.grip) {